-There was no changes in the benefit scheme since last valuation.
-There are no special events such as benefit improvements or curtailments or settlements during the intervaluation period.
+The benefit scheme has changed since the last valuation.
+The benefit ceiling has changed from INR 10,00,000/- to 20,00,000/-.
+There are no special events such as benefit improvements or curtailments or settlements during the inter-valuation period.